maggick/Vigenere-Cryptanalysis/README.md

 ## Note

 I don't even know why I don't use git all the line in this project.
-Maybe because I start it in class and I was not really focus on git but focus on the technical inside.
+Maybe because I start it in class and I was not really focus on git but on the technical inside.